gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ### Client Route Params

-In order to make a `detail` page at `/widgets/view/ID` and extract the `ID` param, we will need to configure client only routes.
+In order to make a "detail" page at `/widgets/view/ID` resolve and extract the `ID` param, we will need to configure client only routes.

 **Build config:**